chicoxyzzy/node-releases/README.md

 ```bash
 npm run fetch
 ```
 This npm script will download new data to `data/raw` directory.
+Also it'll download Node.js release schedule into `release-schedule` folder.

 ### Processing data
 ```bash